 An analogy to investment contracts with decentralized application development in mind is the one in which developers sell, and investors purchase, tokens that bear expectation of profit resulting from the business operations of the seller (with the seller being a formal or informal entity).
 These operations may include marketing and licensing the software to end customers, or in the case of a decentralized application, having the software itself collect fees and distribute revenues.
 The settlement of such a transaction transfers the seller’s business risk to the buyer, who in assuming the risk becomes an investor in the seller’s business.
 This is an explanation as to why the transaction in question is a form of investment contract and consequently a security – at least under US law.

 Transfer of Property Interest

-Therefore, purchasing a copyright does not constitute an investment contract.
-The copyright holders are the only ones who are entitled to (but not obliged to) lawfully extract value from the property and they have no obligations toward each other, other than to share profits that result from their own extraction of value.
+Therefore, purchasing copyright does not constitute an investment contract.
+The copyright holders are the only ones who are entitled to (but not obliged to) lawfully extract value from the property and they have no obligations toward each other, other than to share profits that result from the extraction of value.
 If copyright holders construct software and/or derive work from it (including any of its implementations/versions/forks) so that it performs this extraction of value by charging its users and distributing royalties to its copyright holders automatically, the overall solution becomes even more secure and less prone to errors.